UJDuran/milestoneOne_T6/Specification.md

 - All users

 ##### Preconditions
-- User must has at least one flashcard.
+- Users have an account.

 ##### Triggers
 - User click on heart icon on the front-right of that flashcard.